hyoin-an/erdosbootcamp/README.md

 ## Data Cleaning & Feature Engineering

 We gathered the dataset from TMDB by utilizing TMDB API.
 There are about 6500 movies available with valid revenue data.
-Features include genres, budget, production countries/companies, release date, cast, popularity, etc.
+Features include genres, budget, production countries/companies, release date, cast, popularity, etc. Our code for collecting the data is [here](data/tmdb.py).

 For genres, the raw data contains a column of lists of genres.
 We added a column for each genre whose row stores a boolean indicating the genre of the corresponding movie.
 For the cast, there are a total of 130,005 actors/actresses.
 ![genre](Figure/genres.png)